 No.This information is a declaration by education providers and is not verified by us.
-It is the full responsibility of parents to make any checks they deem necessary.
+It is the full responsibility of learners or parents to make any checks they deem necessary.

-Yes.Ask for all the information you need to feel completely reassured that your child is safe.
+Yes.Ask for all the information you need to feel completely reassured that you or your child is safe.
 Your Mentor should be able to show you all relevant documents, equipment and precautions on request.

 As a parent you already make judgements everyday concerning the safety of your children.
 Each situation is unique and it wouldn’t be possible to list every scenario here.
 The age of your child, the nature of the activity, the location, other parties involved, whether you are present etc will all form part of your decision.
 As a platform we don’t want to prescribe safety requirements that may, in some circumstances be insufficient and in others be too onerous.

 If you are in any doubt at all always ask for more information and reassurance.Never leave your child unattended in a situation where you have any doubts about the safety.